Clem Hill: Brawl and boycott

 The following day, 3 February 1912, the selection committee met in Sydney to decide the team for the Fourth Test.
 It was the first time Hill and McAlister had met since the exchange of telegrams.
 The pair exchanged insults with McAlister sharply criticising Hill's captaincy.
 Hill retorted, "In England, Armstrong wouldn't play under you.
 Did you ever win any except second rate games?"

 McAlister replied, "I am a better captain than Trumper, Armstrong and yourself put together.
 You are the worst captain I have ever seen."
 Hill then warned McAlister to stop insulting him but McAlister repeated the remark.
 Losing control, Hill struck McAlister a blow across the face.
 The two then grappled for around ten minutes.
 Blood was drawn, staining their clothes and splashing on the other men present, Iredale and secretary Sydney Smith.
 At one stage, fearing that one or both combatants would fall through the window and onto the street, Smith grabbed hold of Hill's coat-tails.
 The fight ended with a bloody McAlister lying on the floor and Hill, unmarked, standing over him.
 Hill told Smith he could no longer work with McAlister.
 Smith then asked Hill to put his resignation in writing and the Board accepted it that evening.

 The crowds at the Melbourne and Sydney Tests gave Hill three cheers when he arrived at the wicket.
 When Hill reached the batting crease in his last Test at Sydney, the umpire Bob Crockett said "there were tears in his eyes".
 An in camera investigation into the fracas took place; the Board's only comment on the meeting was to report that it had been "satisfactorily settled".
 Hill was then offered an invitation to take part in the 1912 Triangular Tournament in England.
-Hill declined the invitation, along with Warwick Armstrong, Trumper, Carter, Noble and Vernon Ransford, who collectively became known as the "Big Six".
+Hill declined the invitation, along with Warwick Armstrong, Trumper, Cotter, Noble and Vernon Ransford, who collectively became known as the "Big Six".
 He never played Test cricket again.